rebeckaalsterlind/save_colours/README.md

 cd save_colours
 ```

-Use the package manager [npm](https://www.npmjs.com/) to install the modules used in our color app.
+Use the package manager [npm](https://www.npmjs.com/) to install the modules used in our colour app.

 ```javascript
 npm i